 - a) College is easily accessible.
 Staircase is provided for staff and students. - b) Fire extinguishers and fire hydrants are provided in few areas for emergency.
-They are inspected and serviced by fire protection service company annually. - c) There is no signage for emergency fire exit.
-This is of crucial importance during emergency. - d) Since the access and staircases are wide and uncluttered, it is possible to have a safe evacuation during emergency.
+They are inspected and serviced by fire protection service company annually. - c) Since the access and staircases are wide and uncluttered, it is possible to have a safe evacuation during emergency. - d) Fire safety training is given to security staff.